splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 The Azure integration truncates the dimension value to 256 bytes, which is the maximum length of a Splunk Observability Cloud dimension value.

-If you install collectd on an Azure Compute Virtual Machine instance using the :new-page:`standard install script <https://github.com/signalfx/signalfx-collectd-installer>`, the installation automatically adds the ``azure_resource_id``.

 Azure integration generic dimensions
 --------------------------------------------------------------------------------